tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 [5,19].
 Encryption, if required to convert untrusted links (or subnetworks) connecting trusted nodes into trusted links, is assumed to take place at the Link level of the LINCS architecture.
-Receiver buffer space is protected by association identifier outsioe Delta-t within LINCS-IPC (see Appendix B).
+Receiver buffer space is protected by association identifier outside Delta-t within LINCS-IPC (see Appendix B).
 Additional access control services are defined at higher levels of the architecture.